colinwahl/colinwahl.github.io/_posts/2016-4-6-Static-Portfolio-Site-Generator-with-Javascript.md

 Recently I have been working on a static site generator (like jekyll) which will turn your static content into a single page app powered by React and React-Router!
 In this post, I will explain the idea behind it, and in future posts, I will dive into the code that makes it happen.

 I really like the way static site generators work.
 I like having the ability to drop in content, not worry about what is going on under the hood, and having everything just _work_.
-I went into the project with a list of things that I wanted to try out.
+I went into the project with a list of things that I wanted to do.
 Here is said list:

 1. Static site generator which works like jekyll, allowing the user to ignore what is going on under the hood
 2. Single page application, using [React Router](https://github.com/reactjs/react-router)
 3. Smooth transitions between views
 4. Be consistent with Material Design
 5. Server side rendering
-6. Hosting on github pages because I am a broke student

 Wow, that is a lot of buzzwords!
 Let's jump into how it is done.